Beketaten: Appearance in Amarna Tomb 1

 Beketaten is only known from the Amarna tomb of Huya, who was Queen Tiye's steward.
 She is depicted in two scenes.
 In the first, Queen Tiye is shown seated opposite Pharaoh Akhenaten and Queen Nefertiti.
 In one scene Beketaten is shown seated on a small chair next to her mother Tiye, and in the other banquet scene Beketaten is shown standing next to Tiye.
 On the east wall of Huya's tomb Akhenaten is shown leading his mother Tiye to a temple.
 They are accompanied by Beketaten as they enter the temple.

 The lintel on the North Wall shows a depiction of the two royal families.
 On the right side Amenhotep III is shown seated opposite Queen Tiye, who is accompanied by the princess Beketaten.
 Three female attendants are shown behind Tiye.

 Akhenaten and his mother Tiye.
 Beketaten stands behind Tiye.

 Death and association with The Younger Lady

 It is likely that she died young since she is not mentioned in the historical records after Queen Tiye's death.
 She has been considered as a candidate for the identity of the mummy known as The Younger Lady.
 The Younger Lady has been identified as daughter of Amenhotep III and Tiye and the mother of Tutankhamun.
-In 2024, based on archaeological and scientific evidence, the Egyptologist Martin Bommas identified the father of Tutankhamun as Smenkhkare and confirmed his mother as Beketaten, The Younger Lady.
+In 2024, based on archaeological and scientific evidence, the Egyptologist Martin Bommas identified the father of Tutankhamun as Smenkhkare and his mother as Beketaten, The Younger Lady.